kagalle/objective-gentoo/gentoo_install_guide.rst

    #.
 Use ``mkswap`` to create swap partition
    #.
 Use ``mount`` to mount all but swap
    #.
 Use ``swapon`` to swap

+   Notes:

-   #.
-Note: All partition values shown below are for example only.
+   * All partition values shown below are for example only.
-   #.
-Note: Partitions should be created in order of partition number (e.g. sdb1, sdb2, sdb3, sdb4).
+   * Partitions should be created in order of partition number (e.g. sdb1, sdb2, sdb3, sdb4).
 Rows below are in the order that they can be mounted.
+   * The root partition size is typical, but can be reduced if space is not available.
+Generally "steal" from ``home`` until there is no extra available, then reduce ``root`` as needed afterward.
+The minimimum root size is about 8 GB.

    \